Perpetual-Labs/SWT_notes/Ontology - Terms/Ontology.md

 # Overview
->People cannot share knowledge if they do not speak a common lenguage"
+>People cannot share knowledge if they do not speak a common language"
 \- Thomas Davenport 1997

 >An ontology is a formal, explicit specification of a shared conceptualization"
 \- Tom Gruber 1992

-Ontology: a knowledge model that defines allowable concepts and releationships within a domain
+Ontology: a knowledge model that defines allowable concepts and relationships within a domain

 Metamodel: An explicit description of how a domain-specific model (following the rules of the ontology) can be built

 "A valid metamodel is an ontology, but not all ontologies are modelled explicitly as metamodels"

-To speak a common lenguage means:
+To speak a common language means:
 - common symbols and concepts (syntax)
 - agreement aobut their meaning (semantics)
 - Classification of concepts (taxonomy)